Akitasoft/Focus-Blocker/README.md

 # Focus-Blocker
-A browser extension that blocks websites.
-Compatible with Microsoft Edge.
+A website blocker brownser extension for Microsoft Edge.

 # Installation
 1. Download and unzip the file